keerthiprabup/VM/RickdiculouslyEasy/readme.md

 uname: Summer   pass: winter   satisfied!
 Inside the Summer dir we have a FLAG.txt

-5.FLAG{Get off the high road Summer!}
+6.FLAG{Get off the high road Summer!}

-reverse shell flag:
-6.FLAG{Flip the pickle Morty!} - 10 Points

 pass:Meeseek